 Unlike other anxiety disorders, high-functioning anxiety is not recognized as a formal mental health disorder.
 Instead, it’s used as an umbrella term by people who live with anxiety but consider themselves to be high-functioning in different aspects of their lives.
-But what is high-functioning anxiety, then?
-Is it real?
-Today we’re going to explore the symptoms of high functioning anxiety and whether it’s as serious as medically accepted anxiety disorders.
+But is this a legitimate disorder?
+Today, our luxury drug and alcohol rehab in Palm Beach is going to explore the signs of high-functioning anxiety and whether it’s as serious as some medically accepted anxiety disorders.

 Over 40 million adults in the United States (19.1%) have an anxiety disorder, and 7% of children between the ages of 7 and 13 experience problems with anxiety every year.
 Most people even develop symptoms before they are 21.1

 Of these, some consider themselves to be high-functioning.
-Regarding mental illnesses, high-functioning is a term used to describe those living with a mental illness that isn’t easily noticeable by others.
-People with high functioning mental disorders can have a steady job, keep up with their studies, have good hygiene, and even maintain healthy relationships.
+When applied to mental illness, high-functioning is a term used to describe those living with a mental illness that isn’t easily noticeable by others.
+Like people with high-functioning addictions, people with high-functioning mental disorders can hold down a steady job, keep up with their studies, have good hygiene, and even maintain healthy relationships.

-A person with high-functioning anxiety may seem put together, calm, and organized on the outside, but they may feel completely different on the inside.
+Even so, a person with high-functioning anxiety may seem put together, calm, and organized on the outside, though they may feel completely different on the inside.
 Oftentimes, these individuals struggle with overthinking, the constant need for reassurance, and believing that others think poorly of them.

 High Functioning Anxiety Symptoms